THE SAUNA COMPANY

 We were invited to install a small two seater sauna in the basement of this mews house in Notting Hill Gate, and the customer wanted to have as little wood as possible.
 The installation has one fixed L shaped backrest, two portable benches and a sauna heater cover made out of aspen and the walls are finished in stucco plaster.

-If you like our work and are looking for a sauna, please give us a call on 07440 711 984 or fill out the form at the bottom of the page and we will call you straight back.
+If you like our work and are looking for a sauna or a steam room, please give us a call on 07440 711 984 or fill out the form at the bottom of the page and we will get the ball rolling.

 GUIDE PRICES FOR SAUNAS & STEAM ROOMS